team-pp-studio/VoiceTuber/README.md

 - [x] Have a spalsh dialog simular as Blender one (Easier initial Project navigtion)
 - [ ] Transition to/Add Softbody Phyics
 - [x] Azure TTS
-- [ ] (feature) automatically create and export sprite sheets based on 2 images
 - [x] (feature) Easing the bounce with a filter, maybe add some 2nd-order filter to have overshooting
 - [ ] (feature) support for transparency (Transparency for OBS so users will not need a green/blue background and can use all colors in the PNG model)